skrivov/agentic-blog-writer-nextjs/lib/README.md

 ### Reusing Common Prompts
 I factored out reusable prompt fragments, storing them in `lib/prompts` for consistency across workflows.

-### Content Layer Issues

-I conducted some initial research on our technology choices using My preliminary finding was that Contentlayer could be rebuilt in production mode.
-However, it turns out that controlling Contentlayer is very challenging. ~~ [Iam still working opn it] ~~
-I HAVE FIXED THE ISSUES THURTHDAY NIGHT

 ## My Approach to Prompt Engineering